jonmanhaes/jonmanhaes/README.md

 - 🤔 My hobbies are multiplayer games and playing with my cat;
 - 💼 I'm interleaving learning between programming and english to position myself well in the job market;
 - 💬 Ask me anything, i love helping people;
 - 📫 Need to find me?
-Send a e-mail to jonathanlmanhaes@gmail.com;
+Send an e-mail to jonathanlmanhaes@gmail.com;
 - 📝 See my curriculum <a href="https://gitconnected.com/jonmanhaes/resume" target="_blank">clicking here</a> to more informations.

 <a href="https://www.linkedin.com/in/jonathanlimamanhaes/" target="_blank">